-Keep up-date with the latest developments from across the sector including curriculum news, information about governmental priorities and directives and other external links.
+Keep up-to-date with the latest developments in teaching including information about governmental priorities and directives.

 September.
 For some of you, you are beginning your career as a newly qualified teacher.
 Others, returning as an experienced or recently qualified teacher.
 Whatever stage in your career, I can imagine we all share the same anticipation, excitement and quite possibly, nerves.
 What is my new class going to be like?
 How can I make this the most successful year yet?
 How can I ensure that every child makes maximum progress and is happy in the process of doing so?
 These are all questions running through our heads before we have even considered what colour backing paper to mount, how our desks should be arranged and whether we consider introducing a new class reward system this year.